Simon Calder answers your questions on the ‘green list’

 Simon Calder’s ‘Ask me Anything’: the Independent’s Travel Correspondent will answer your questions live

-As confusion rages over holidays to the amber list, Simon Calder will be taking all your travel questions
+As holiday islands get the tentative green light this summer, Simon Calder will be taking all your travel questions

-t should be a joyous time for the travel industry: holidays were officially given the go-ahead this week, and some hardy travellers (including me) headed off for the sun.

-With much of the rest of the world in the “amber” category, there has been confusion this week over whether holidaymakers should travel to these destinations despite government guidance.
+onday was marked by thousands of travellers taking off for Spain, as the southern European country announced it would let British travellers in either testing or quarantine.

+There’s just one snag: Spain is on the UK’s “amber” list, from which arrivals must self-isolate for 10 days.

+This week, ministers announced that it would be possible to visit “green” islands, where the mainland might stay amber, such as the Balearics, the Canaries and an assortment of Greek islands.

-From passengers’ rights to quarantine rules, flexible bookings to bagging a bargain, I’ll be on hand to answer your travel questions live on Thursday 20 May.
+I’ll be on hand to answer your travel questions about which islands might make the green list live on Thursday 27 May.

 All you have to do is register to submit your question in the comments below.
 If you’re not already a member, click “sign up” in the comments box to leave your question.